-National Security Space Association
+International Security Space Week

 While the U.S. still maintains a substantial advantage, that margin has eroded in recent years.
 Refocusing our efforts to regain those losses is paramount.
-Industry has always played a vital role in U.S. world leadership in National Security Space and it’s important that we continue to foster its growth.
+Industry has always played a vital role in U.S. world leadership in national security space, and it’s important that we continue to foster its growth.
 Our nation’s security depends on its reliable and protected space systems.

 We believe in supporting and advancing long-term U.S. government and private sector cooperation with independent and trusted perspectives, expert opinion, insight-driven strategy, thought-provoking studies, and data-driven analytics.
 We’re here to move the needle with industry partners, government officials, colleges and universities, and the public and inspire the next generation to pursue careers in national security space with our pipeline programs.